leviFrosty/witness-work/readme.md

 # JW Time

-JW Time is the easy way to manage your field service priorities.
+JW Time is the easy way for Jehovah's Witnesses to manage their field service priorities.
 Written for iOS and Android 🔥

 [View on the App Store](https://apps.apple.com/us/app/jw-time/id6469723047)